Rules of the South Hockey Mens League

 financial penalties will normally be imposed.

-- If a match is completed or abandoned but a team is subsequently found to have played an ineligible or suspended player then
+- If a match is completed or abandoned but a team is subsequently found to have played an ineligible or suspended player

-will normally be imposed.
+be deducted three points.
+Additional financial penalties will normally be imposed.

 - In these circumstances and all others, the Committee or relevant secretary may impose such additional penalties or make such